nih-cfde/use-case-library-build/library/USERSTORY-80.md

 ---
-input: a list of subjects and variables
+input: A list of subjects and variables
-output: a Jupyter notebook with completed standard analysis
+output: A Jupyter notebook with completed standard analysis
-task: analyze clinical, genomic and imaging data
+task: Analyze clinical, genomic and imaging data
 tags:
 - Jupyter
 - standard analysis